rjfarmer/bbq/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * 22.05.01
-* 22.11.01

-Previous versions may work but depend on how the MESA internals have changed.
+Previous/future versions may work but depend on how the MESA internals have changed.

 Then run::